JohannPopp/EpiData2R/README.md

 The function works fine with the example files "Beispielprojekt.epx", "marathon.epx", "sample.v3.epx" and "Clinical_Example.epx".
 Further testing is needed and I would appreciate feed back.

 The function can not jet read encrypted epx-files.
 I would need much more expertise in cryptography to implement this feature.
 Perhaps there are some experts to help me out.
+For experimentation I have added the files "sample.v3_password.epx" with simple (symetric) encryption (Password = "password") and "sample.v3_ExtendedAccess.epx" with asymetric encryption produeced by the Extended Access module (Login = "admin", Password = "password").